McKeesport, Pennsylvania: Government

 McKeesport operates under a home rule charter based on a “Strong Mayor”/Council form of government, adopted in 1974.

 Under the Home Rule Charter, the Mayor is elected at large and cannot be a member of the City Council.
 The Mayor serves as the leader of the City government, and is vested exclusive executive and administrative authority.
 Under the Home Rule Charter, the Mayor may appoint a Deputy Mayor from among the department executives.

 The current mayor of McKeesport is Democrat Michael Cherepko, a former City Councilman and McKeesport Area School District teacher, He was elected in 2011, defeating Independent candidate Raymond Malinchak and was re-elected for a second and third term, commencing in January 2016 and January 2020 respectively.
+Michael Cherepko resigned his position in January 2026.
+Thomas Maglicco, city administrator, was then appointed to finish Cherepkos term.
 Mayors assume office in the January following election.

 Mayor's Committees were first developed in their current form by Michael Cherepko and serve as advisory bodies with no formal powers.
 The Select Committee on Crime and Violence was formed in 2012, responsible for addressing the problems of crime and violence by utilizing resources and seeking funding for youth and adult initiatives.
 The McKeesport Message Committee was subsequently developed as a subgroup to promote the city's message of "Respect, Dignity, Hope, and Love" which encourages residents' pride in the city.
 This subgroup promotes this through community and school engagement and creative marketing.
 The Mayor's Committee on Community Issues was formed in 2014, responsible for providing dialogue between McKeesport residents, the Mayor's Office and other city departments.

 The McKeesport City Council consists of seven individuals elected “at large” for staggered four‐ year terms.
 A President and Vice President is elected among themselves.
 The Council acts as the legislative body and is responsible for establishing policy through the adoption of ordinances, resolutions, or motions.
 Most government action and legislative authority in City government rests with the City Council, as well as the confirmation of certain appointments by the mayor.